williwasser/epd7x5/README.md

 `epd7x5.height`

-### gd namespace for direct access of gd functions
+### gd namespace for access of functions on the gd object:
 `epd7x5.gd`

+example: `epd7x5.gd.createFromFile(path)` to open an image

 Documentation of node-gd functions can be found [here](https://y-a-v-a.github.io/node-gd/)